 Physicians have a legal duty to disclose errors made in the course of medical treatment.
-Where a medical error is not fully disclosed, courts have held that may negate the patient's consent.
+Where a medical error is not fully disclosed, courts have held that this lack of disclosure may negate the patient's consent.
 Gerula v.
 Flores, 1995 CanLII 1096 (ON CA)